-NBC4, Apple Federal Credit Union and Prince William County Public Schools are teaming up to help create a culture of kindness and fight bullying in area schools.
+NBC4, Apple Federal Credit Union and Francis C. Hammond Middle School of Alexandria City Public Schools are teaming up to help create a culture of kindness and fight bullying in area schools.

-We're launching a #BeKind campaign.
+We're continuing the popular #BeKind campaign.
 Write #BeKind on your hands and take a picture -- then tweet it or Instagram it to show that you are joining the cause.
 Add @nbcwashington and we may use your picture on air or online.